Gemini Code MCP Setup

 Ask the AI assistant: "What tools do you have access to?"

-Expected response: List of tools from your bundle(s).
+Expected response: List of tools from your MCP server(s).

 Using Tools in Gemini Code